EpicEric/sandhole/book/src/cli.md

           Possible values:
           - allow:   Load-balance with all available handlers
+          - replace: Don't load-balance; When adding a new handler, replace the existing one
+          - deny:    Don't load-balance; Deny the new handler if there's an existing one

+          Possible values:
+          - allow:   Load-balance with all available handlers
           - replace: When adding a new handler, replace the existing one
           - deny:    Deny the new handler if there's an existing one